 - Attitude – Will you show up to work every day ready to make an impact?
 Will other people enjoy working with you?

 - Core Values – How do you align with what Lemonly believes in?
-Our core values of Creativity, Integrity, Collaboration, Investment, and Adventure are the pillars of how we make decisions and what we stand for.
+Our core values of Adventure, Collaboration, and Integrity are the pillars of how we make decisions and what we stand for.
 What do you stand for?

 Making an offer

 You ace the Lemonly formula, and it’s time for us to make an offer – simple, right?
 We do this part a little bit differently than most places.
 Let me explain.

 I mentioned above that we want any new employee to fit the Lemonly culture, but I also want Lemonly to fit any new employee.
 The best way I’ve found to do this is by putting together customized offers based on what is important to any prospective new hire.
 When we’re ready to make an offer, we first send you an email asking you to rank the following things from most to least important:

 - Salary – How much you’re paid for the work you do